Mississippi Delta levee camps: Levee contractors

 Levee contractors ran their camps with strong white supremacist beliefs, using their power to exploit black workers.
 The contractors publicly beat, whipped, and humiliated the workers in order to strip them of their masculinity and sense of authority.
 They also encouraged and organized after-hours activities such as gambling, prostitution, and drinking in order to degrade the image and authenticity of the workers and to prevent them from receiving full wages.
 Many workers had to take out loans with the contractors, which were offered at steep interest rates.
 The contractors were also purposely inconsistent with their pay periods to force workers to take out more loans at the camp commissaries in order to be able to afford basic necessities.

 This discrimination is also evident in the great variation in living and working conditions between workers of different races within the camps.
 While white workers slept in boarding houses, black workers slept in tents, sometimes very close to livestock.
 These unsanitary conditions became dangerous for the camp members, who experienced constant outbreaks of life-threatening diseases like malaria and smallpox.
 Workers went through 12–16 hour work days and were forced to continue no matter the weather conditions, which were brutal during the winter.
 At an average wage of one to two dollars a day, black workers were paid 1.5 dollars less than the average white worker.

-Workers' identity

-The social structure of the levee camps has been posited to have caused a shift in gender identity among black male workers, who adopted a "hyper masculine" persona after being demeaned by plantation owners.
-African American blues and folk songs based on camp life fostered this masculine image by indicating that only the toughest men were able to survive.

-As levee construction was vitally important, levee camps provided an opportunity for black laborers to make cash wages and contribute to a large social cause.

 NAACP investigations

 Rumors regarding discrimination and the inadequate living conditions caused the NAACP to conduct an investigation on the levee camps.
-Funded by Katharine Drexel, in December of 1932 Roy Wilkins and George Schuyler spent three weeks in the Mississippi levee camps disguised as unskilled workers.
+Funded by Katharine Drexel, in December 1932 Roy Wilkins and George Schuyler spent three weeks in the Mississippi levee camps disguised as unskilled workers.
 Wilkins published an article "Mississippi River Slavery – 1933" in the NAACP Crisis Magazine which described their experiences and concerns for the levee workers.
 These observations caused the NAACP to stress greater awareness of the exploitation of black laborers in the south, and resulted in a number of US Senate hearings.